survivejs/webpack-book/manuscript/building/01_source_maps.md

 T> The [official documentation](https://webpack.js.org/configuration/output/#output-sourcemapfilename) digs into `output` specifics.

 W> If you are using any `UglifyJsPlugin` and want source maps, you need to enable `sourceMap: true` for the plugin.
 Otherwise, the result won't be what you might expect.
-This applies to other plugins and loaders that emit source maps as well. *css-loader* is a good example.
+You have to do this with other plugins and loaders that emit source maps as well. *css-loader* is a good example.

 ## Source Maps for Styling

 If you want to enable source maps for styling files, you can achieve this by enabling the `sourceMap` option.
-This works with style loaders such as *css-loader*, *sass-loader*, and *less-loader*.
+The same idea works with style loaders such as *css-loader*, *sass-loader*, and *less-loader*.

 The *css-loader* is [known to have issues](https://github.com/webpack-contrib/css-loader/issues/232) when you are using relative paths in imports.
-To overcome this problem, you should set an absolute public path (`output.publicPath`) resolving to the server url.
+To overcome this problem, you should set an absolute public path (`output.publicPath`) that resolves to the server url.

 ## `SourceMapDevToolPlugin` and `EvalSourceMapDevToolPlugin`

 If you want more control over source map generation, it is possible to use the `SourceMapDevToolPlugin` or `EvalSourceMapDevToolPlugin` instead.
-Latter is a more limited alternative, and as stated by its name, it is useful for generating `eval` based source maps.
+The latter is a more limited alternative, and as stated by its name, it is useful for generating `eval` based source maps.

-Using `SourceMapDevToolPlugin` you can generate source maps only for the portions of the code you want while having strict control over the result.
+You can generate source maps only for the portions of the code you want while having strict control over the result with `SourceMapDevToolPlugin`.
 Using these plugins allows you to skip the `devtool` option altogether.

 You could model a configuration part using `SourceMapDevToolPlugin` like this (adapted from [the official documentation](https://webpack.js.org/plugins/source-map-dev-tool-plugin/)):